In general, discussion about students’ rights is shy. Yet, it is an empirical observation that

 The observance of respect towards our rights as students is the basis for our development as scientists, in general, and physicists, in particular, as the apprehension of knowledge cannot go properly without just and favorable conditions, which we must defend and claim from decision-makers, starting with university administrations up to government officials.

-If you have an interest in participating in the Advocacy Working Group, please send an e-mail to email@example.com, with your CV and answers to the following questions:
+If you have an interest in participating in the Advocacy Working Group, please send an e-mail to email@example.com, with answers to the following questions:

 - Why are you interested in the subject off students’ rights?

-- How do you think IAPS, through this sub-committee, can contribute to the students’ rights movement?
+- How do you think IAPS, through this working group, can contribute to the students’ rights movement and advocacy in general?

 - How much free time, per week, do you have on average?

-- What are the biggest issues your student community faces regarding students’ rights?
+- What are the biggest issues your student community faces which could be addressed through advocacy?

 These questions serve the purpose of making the distribution of tasks more effective.